novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-250.md

 While Lee Hyun-woo and Kim Ah-young were talking, Kim Ah-jin approached them.

 Perhaps because she worked at a fashion company, she was neatly and elegantly dressed.
-Holding up a vinyl bag, she opened her pretty mouth to Lee Hyun-woo.
+Holding up a vinyl bag, she told him.

 “Oppa, I bought this.”